DDOG — Datadog, Inc.

 - Continued strong demand driven by cloud migration and AI-native customer growth.

-- Significant product adoption with 84% of customers using two or more products; 33% using six or more.
+- Significant product adoption, with 84% of customers using 2 or more products, and 9% using 10 or more products.

-- Notable customer wins included large contracts with AI and fintech companies, emphasizing consolidation of multiple observability tools into Datadog’s platform.
+- Notable customer wins included large deals with AI-native companies and Fortune 500 clients, emphasizing consolidation of multiple observability tools into Datadog's platform.

 3. Forward Guidance and Outlook